Dies Natalis

 Entrance of the processions of students and professors

 The renounced oath.
-About freedom of conscience and academy, by Egbert Koops, professor of Legal History.
+About freedom of conscience and academia, by Egbert Koops, Professor of Legal History.

-Can you expect scientists to propagate certain views, or not to propagate them?
-In the beginning, Leiden University asked staff and students to take an oath.
-That didn't work out.
-The oath was renounced.
-Immediately the noble principles of freedom of conscience and academia were put to the test.
-In his Dies lecture, Egbert Koops examines the boundaries of academic freedom, then and now.
+Can you expect scholars to convey – or not to convey – certain views?
+In its early days, Leiden University asked staff and students to take an oath.
+That did not prove popular and the oath was renounced.
+The noble principles of freedom of conscience and academia were immediately put to the test.
+In his Dies lecture, Egbert Koops explores the limits of academic freedom, then and now.

-On Eliot Higgins, truth finder and founder of Bellingcat, on Bonnie Honig, expert in feminist theory and legal theory, and on Kelly Chibale, professor of organic chemistry, who works on cures for endemic diseases such as malaria.
+Honorary doctorates will be conferred on Eliot Higgins, truth finder and Bellingcat founder; Bonnie Honig, an expert in feminist and legal theory; and Kelly Chibale; an organic chemistry professor working on a cure for endemic diseases such as malaria.

 See also: Honorary doctorates for Eliot Higgins, Kelly Chibale and Bonnie Honig